 The introductory section begins by welcoming the user and laying out the mission statement, followed by a “How To Use This Guide” orientation to the book.
 The final components of this section are an explanation of the Financial Strength Ratings used in the book and a page of important warnings and cautions for the user to take into account when evaluating banks.

-Section I is an Index of Banks.
-This section contains Financial Strength Ratings, Key Rating Factors, and summarized financial data for all U.S. federally-insured commercial banks, savings banks, and savings & loans.
+Section I, Index to Banks, contains Weiss Safety Ratings, key rating factors, and summary financial data for all U.S. federally-insured commercial banks and savings banks.
 Companies are sorted in alphabetical order, first by company name, then by city and state.

-Section II contains a Recommended Company List.
-This is a list of companies receiving a Financial Strength Rating of A+, A, A-, or B+.
-Recommended institutions are listed in the state in which they currently operate one or more branches, and then organized alphabetically by city.
+Section II provides a list of Weiss Recommended Banks by State and contains all financial institutions receiving a Safety Rating of A+, A, A-, or B+.
+Recommended institutions are listed in each state in which they currently operate one or more branches.

-Section III is a list of Rating Upgrades and Downgrades that identifies those institutions receiving a rating change since the previous edition, whether it be a rating upgrade, rating downgrade, newly rated company, or the withdrawal of a rating.
-Each listing contains the Institution’s Name, New Financial Strength Rating, State, and Date of Change.
+Section III, Ratings Upgrades and Downgrades identifies those institutions receiving a rating change since the previous edition of this publication, whether it be a rating upgrade, rating downgrade, newly rated company or the withdrawal of a rating.

 The guide ends with an Appendix containing three sections: a list of Recent Bank Failures, a detailed chart called “How Do Banks and Credit Unions Differ?”, and a Glossary containing the most important terms used throughout the publication.